Tanks in the German Army: Overview

-It also may have been an issue with the Tiger tanks.
-The Tiger's reliability problems were well known and documented; Tiger units frequently entered combat understrength due to breakdowns.
+And the Tiger's reliability problems were well known and documented; Tiger units frequently entered combat understrength due to breakdowns.
 It was rare for any Tiger unit to complete a road march without losing vehicles due to breakdown.
-The Jagdtiger, built on a lengthened Tiger II chassis, suffered from a variety of mechanical and technical problems and had frequent breakdowns; ultimately more Jagdtigers were lost to mechanical problems or lack of fuel than to enemy action.

 German factories and industry were devastated by the end of World War II, but by the 1950s, the nation began to look at designing new tanks.
 The next tank design started as a collaborative project between Germany and France in the 1950s, but the partnership ended, and the final design was ordered by the Bundeswehr, production of the German Leopard 1 starting in 1965.
-In total, 6,485 Leopard I tanks were built, of which 4,744 were battle tanks and 1741 were utility and anti-aircraft variants, not including eighty prototypes and pre-series vehicles.
+In total, 6,485 Leopard I tanks were built, of which 4,744 were battle tanks and 1,741 were utility and anti-aircraft variants, not including eighty prototypes and pre-series vehicles.
 The Leopard quickly became a standard of European forces, and eventually served as the main battle tank in Germany.
 It was superseded by the Leopard 2.